This page is about car accident claims involving Progressive Insurance in Maryland.

 The Progressive Corporation, known as simply Progressive, is the third-largest auto insurance provider in the United States.
 Progressive controls 11% of the auto insurance market nationally and 7% in Maryland.
+It is an extremely profitable insurance company.

 Like many of the nation’s top insurance companies, Progressive is known for its ubiquitous ad campaigns.
 It has made good use of the internet and apps, seeking to position itself as, not surprisingly, a progressive company.

-What is it like, however, to deal with Progressive when you have a serious car accident claim?
+What is it like to deal with Progressive when you have a serious car accident claim?
 At Miller & Zois, our lawyers have worked with this insurance company hundreds of times.
 Below, we discuss our experience with settling claims and filing lawsuits with Progressive and the unique features of this insurer.

 Commonly Asked Questions